-The switches support a perpetual licensing model that includes Base and Premier licenses.
-Premier licenses enable advanced features not available in the Base License.
+The switches support an on-switch licensing model that includes Base and Premier licenses.
+Premier licenses enable use of advanced features not available in the Base License.
+To see which features a platform supports, see Fabric Engine and VOSS Feature Matrix.

-For more information about licensing including feature inclusion, order codes, and how to load a license file, see VOSS User Guide.
+For more information about licensing including feature inclusion, order codes, and how to load a license file on the switch, see VOSS User Guide.